Transmountain Early College High School

-Transmountain Early College High School, commonly referred to as TMECHS, is the Early College High School for the El Paso Independent School District.
-TMECHS participates in the STEM School program, and through collaboration with EPCC, allows students to take courses at its Transmountain Campus and receive an Associate degree before their high school graduation.
+Transmountain Early College High School (TMECHS) is the early college high school for the El Paso Independent School District in El Paso, Texas, United States.

+TMECHS participates in the STEM School program.
+A collaboration with El Paso Community College allows students to take courses at its Transmountain Campus and receive an associate degree before their high school graduation.
 It has also collaborated with the University of Texas at El Paso to allow its advanced students to attend UTEP courses in their senior year upon the early completion of their associate degree.

 All TMECHS students graduate under the Texas Distinguished Achievement Plan, which requires that they conduct original research under the guidance of professionals in their field.
 Its students are representative of all geographic areas of the city.
 A lottery and interview process are used to select the 125 student freshman class each year since 2008.

-Accelerated Graduation Plan
+Accelerated graduation plan

-The TMECHS administration have designed and successfully implemented a program to allow advanced TMECHS students to complete their associate degrees by the end of their Junior year, and to attend UTEP courses their senior year.
-The first 27 of these early graduates have successfully completed their EPCC degrees and moved on to 4 year universities.
+The TMECHS administration have implemented a program to allow advanced TMECHS students to complete their associate degrees by the end of their junior year, and to attend UTEP courses their senior year.
+The first 27 of these early graduates have completed their EPCC degrees and moved on to four-year universities.

 An arrangement was established by the school district to provide bus transportation for TMECHS students to and from UTEP by sharing the bus route already in place for the International Baccalaureate program students of Coronado High School.

 Student spaceflight experiment

 On STS-134, the Space Shuttle Endeavour launched with the science experiment "Effect of Microgravity on Biofilm Formation by E. coli on Polystyrene Particles" designed by TMECHS Juniors Jarisma Rodriguez and Michelle Holguin, as part of the NCESSE Student Spaceflight Experiments Program.
-STS-134 was the final mission of the Space Shuttle Endeavour and the penultimate mission of NASA's Space Shuttle program.
+STS-134 was the final mission of the Endeavour and the penultimate mission of NASA's Space Shuttle program.